 Lift Tickets/Where to ski:

 First off lets start with lift tickets!
-If you do not buy a head of time you are going to find any Epic or Ikon mountain to be very expensive.
+If you do not buy ahead of time you are going to find any Epic or Ikon mountain to be very expensive.
 So my first suggestion, is to buy early!!!
 The earlier the better.

 If you find yourself in this boat, the only way to get a discount at an EPIC/IKON mountain will be to find someone that has a season pass and can get you a discounted ticket.
 Unfortunately these discounts are not that great.
+Don’t be expecting a 50% discount!

-1. If it is a Thursday that you are skiing, check out Copper Mountain.
+- If it is a Thursday that you are skiing, check out Copper Mountain.
 They offer $99 tickets on Thursdays.

-4. Not a beginner…Check out Loveland Basin.
+- If you are not a beginner…Check out Loveland Basin.

-5. A little further away, up in Leadville you have Ski Cooper.
+- A little further away, up in Leadville you have Ski Cooper.

-6. If you are just learning, you could also do lessons at Frisco Adventure Park.
+- If you are just learning, you could also do lessons at Frisco Adventure Park.
 The one thing with Frisco is there is no lift, just a magic carpet.
 So you don’t get to learn how to load a lift.

 Parking:

 Maybe you’re staying in Blue River or somewhere that isn’t to convenient for the bus.
 You may be asking where is the best place to park.
 I hear people say, there is no free parking in Breckenridge but that is not true.
-There are two options to park at for free.
+There are two options to park for free.
 You have the Airport Road lot (bigger free lot) or you have the Ice Rink (smaller lot).
 Both of these lots you will have to take the bus to get to skiing.

 Then there are pay lots.
 Instead of me listing them all I will provide the link.
-Beaver Run is a great option for slope-side parking, but it is expensive.
+Beaver Run is a great option for slope-side parking, but it is very expensive!
 You could outweigh the cost by bringing your lunch and eating at the car.
 If you are here on a busy day and you are not a green skier.
 I strongly suggest avoiding the quicksilver lift.
 This lift is the one where you see the pictures of the crazy long lines.

 A little tip…if you are only skiing for a few hours, F lot will only cost you like $2-3 on a weekday for that short period of time.